MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-image-analyzer.md

   * *Use as a category*

     The selected value is added as a category.
 For more information, see [Categorise Items](inventory-how-categorize-items.md)
-  * *Add to blacklist*
+  * *Add to blocklist*

     If the analysis suggests an attribute that you do not want to see, you can block the attribute.
 Use caution, however.
 Blocked attributes are not suggested for other items either.
-If you regret blocking an attribute, choose **View Blacklisted Attributes**, and then delete the attribute from the list.
+If you regret blocking an attribute, choose **View Blocked Attributes**, and then delete the attribute from the list.

     > [!NOTE]
     > By default **Item Attributes** displays attributes where **Confidence Score** is above **Confidence Score Threshold %** defined in the **Image Analyser Setup**.
 To see all detected attributes, choose the **View All Attributes** action.